-The underlying mortality assumptions and all other actuarial assumptions used in the June 30, 2020 valuation were based on the CalPERS Experience Study for the period from 1997 to 2015.
-Further details of the Experience Study can be found on the CalPERS website.
+All other actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2015, including updates to salary increase, mortality and retirement rates.
+The Experience Study report can be obtained at CalPERS' website under Forms and Publications.